solana-labs/solana/docs/src/runtime/programs.md

 deprecated.
 Apps can upgrade on their own timeline without concern of breakages across upgrades.

-For each native program the program id and description each supported instruction is provided.
-A transaction can mix and match instructions from different programs, as well include instructions from on-chain programs.
+For each native program, the program id and the description of each supported instruction are provided.
+A transaction can mix and match instructions from different programs, as well as include instructions from on-chain programs.

 ## System Program